kdroidFilter/LibWindowsTray/README.md

 * ✅ Focused only on **Windows** (all other platform code has been removed)
 * 🧼 Cleaned up to remove unnecessary files and platform-specific implementations
 * ➕ Added support for **tray icon position detection** to help with custom context menu placement
-* 🔗 JNI-friendly API for seamless integration with Kotlin/Compose
+* 🔗 JNA-friendly API for seamless integration with Kotlin/Compose

 ## ✅ Features